-The genus was described by Carl von Linnaeus in Species Plantarum in 1753.
+The genus, Sedum L., was named and described as such by Carl von Linnaeus in Species Plantarum in 1753.
 Since that time many plant species have been moved from one genus to another, family names have changed, not to mention the many thousands that have been discovered and became extinct.

 The Sedum genus is a very large and diverse group of plants.
 I was in correspondence with Margrit Bischofberger of the International Crassulaceae Network in 2013 and she had this to say: